sudiksha-chindula/leetcode/problems/README.md

 * 1 <= s.length <= 1000
 * s consists of English letters (lower-case and upper-case), ',' and '.'.
 * 1 <= numRows <= 1000

+## 7. Reverse Integer

+Given a signed 32-bit integer x, return x with its digits reversed.
+If reversing x causes the value to go outside the signed 32-bit integer range [-231, 231 - 1], then return 0.

+Assume the environment does not allow you to store 64-bit integers (signed or unsigned).

+Example 1:

+> Input: x = 123
+> Output: 321

+Example 2:

+> Input: x = -123
+> Output: -321

+Example 3:

+> Input: x = 120
+> Output: 21

+Constraints:

+* -231 <= x <= 231 - 1

+## 8. String to Integer (atoi)

+Implement the myAtoi(string s) function, which converts a string to a 32-bit signed integer.

+The algorithm for myAtoi(string s) is as follows:

+Whitespace: Ignore any leading whitespace (" ").
+Signedness: Determine the sign by checking if the next character is '-' or '+', assuming positivity if neither present.
+Conversion: Read the integer by skipping leading zeros until a non-digit character is encountered or the end of the string is reached.
+If no digits were read, then the result is 0.
+Rounding: If the integer is out of the 32-bit signed integer range [-231, 231 - 1], then round the integer to remain in the range.
+Specifically, integers less than -231 should be rounded to -231, and integers greater than 231 - 1 should be rounded to 231 - 1.
+Return the integer as the final result.

+Example 1:

+> Input: s = "42"

+> Output: 42

+> Explanation:

+> The underlined characters are what is read in and the caret is the current reader position.
+> Step 1: "42" (no characters read because there is no leading whitespace)
+         ^
+> Step 2: "42" (no characters read because there is neither a '-' nor '+')
+         ^
+> Step 3: "42" ("42" is read in)
+           ^
+Example 2:

+> Input: s = " -042"

+> Output: -42

+Explanation:

+> Step 1: "   -042" (leading whitespace is read and ignored)
+            ^
+> Step 2: "   -042" ('-' is read, so the result should be negative)
+             ^
+> Step 3: "   -042" ("042" is read in, leading zeros ignored in the result)
+               ^
+Example 3:

+> Input: s = "1337c0d3"

+> Output: 1337

+> Explanation:

+> Step 1: "1337c0d3" (no characters read because there is no leading whitespace)
+         ^
+> Step 2: "1337c0d3" (no characters read because there is neither a '-' nor '+')
+         ^
+> Step 3: "1337c0d3" ("1337" is read in; reading stops because the next character is a non-digit)
+             ^
+Example 4:

+> Input: s = "0-1"

+> Output: 0

+> Explanation:

+> Step 1: "0-1" (no characters read because there is no leading whitespace)
+         ^
+> Step 2: "0-1" (no characters read because there is neither a '-' nor '+')
+         ^
+> Step 3: "0-1" ("0" is read in; reading stops because the next character is a non-digit)
+          ^
+Example 5:

+> Input: s = "words and 987"

+> Output: 0

+> Explanation:

+> Reading stops at the first non-digit character 'w'.

+Constraints:

+* 0 <= s.length <= 200
+* s consists of English letters (lower-case and upper-case), digits (0-9), ' ', '+', '-', and '.'.